Social Icons

 Directed by Mike Newell

-The movie is filled with some engaging comedic conversations which I have to give credit to Curtis for crafting.
-The movie is about a bunch of friends all having to deal with the life of being single and going to social events.
-At one wedding Charles (Grant) meets Carrie (MacDowell) and they spend some nights together before she goes back to America.
-They meet again at another wedding and there Charles realize that he has not in the past been the best of boyfriends.
-They spend another night together and Charles again failed to take the chance of making Carrie his.
+The movie is filled with engaging comedic conversations, and I have to give credit to Curtis for crafting them.
+It’s about a group of friends all navigating the single life while attending various social events.
+At one wedding, Charles (Grant) meets Carrie (MacDowell), and they spend some nights together before she returns to America.
+They meet again at another wedding, where Charles realizes that, in the past, he hasn’t been the best boyfriend.
+They spend another night together, but Charles once again fails to seize the opportunity to make Carrie his.

-The next time they meet was at another wedding and there Charles realize that he has missed his chance with Carrie and now there is a funeral of one of his crew to attend.
-At the funeral Charles is faced to ponder if he will ever find true love.
+The next time they meet is at another wedding, and this time, Charles realizes that he’s missed his chance with Carrie.
+Now, there’s a funeral to attend for one of his friends.
+At the funeral, Charles is left pondering whether he will ever find true love.
+After the funeral, there’s another wedding, and Charles faces a choice: go after Carrie or settle for the person he’s with.

-The above synopsis is like so, so as not to drop spoilers on who is getting married and who is being buried.
+I’m keeping this synopsis vague to avoid spoilers about who is getting married and who is being buried.

-Made with about $5 million the movie went on to be an unexpected huge success grossing over $245 million.
-The movie production was done with a tight budget, where they had to retain cast so as not to pay for more and some of the extras came with their own clothes.
+Made with a budget of about $5 million, the movie went on to be an unexpected huge success, grossing over $245 million.
+The production was done on a tight budget, with the cast being retained to avoid extra costs, and some extras even wore their own clothes.

-The movie happens to be this successful because of Curtis writing, Grant’s fantastic performance and Mike Newell’s direction.
+The movie’s success can be credited to Curtis’s writing, Grant’s fantastic performance, and Mike Newell’s direction.

-It went on to receive an Academy Award nominations for Best Picture and Best Original Screenplay (for Curtis).
-The movie also won for Grant the Golden Globe Award for Best Actor and a BAFTA Award for Best Actor.
-Also at the BAFTAs it won Best Film, Best Direction, and Best Actress in a Supporting Role for Scott Thomas.
+It received Academy Award nominations for Best Picture and Best Original Screenplay (for Curtis).
+The movie also won Hugh Grant a Golden Globe Award for Best Actor and a BAFTA Award for Best Actor.
+At the BAFTAs, it also won Best Film, Best Direction, and Best Actress in a Supporting Role for Kristin Scott Thomas.

-This was the film that propelled Grant to stardom and seeing it now, the movie is still funny and easy to enjoy.
+This was the film that propelled Grant to stardom (I think), and even now, the movie is still funny and easy to enjoy.
+I regard this as a classic that will always be funny no matter when you see it.

 Love Actually (2003)